The Rocker (film)

 The Rocker is a 2008 American comedy film directed by Peter Cattaneo and written by Maya Forbes and Wallace Wolodarsky, from a story by Ryan Jaffe.
 The film stars Rainn Wilson as a failed musician who goes on tour with his nephew's band after one of their songs goes viral.
 Christina Applegate, Jeff Garlin, Josh Gad, Teddy Geiger and Emma Stone also star.

-The Rocker was released on August 20, 2008, and received mixed reviews from critics.
-It grossed $7 million against a $15M budget.
+The Rocker was released on August 20, 2008 to mixed reviews from critics, and was a box office bomb, that grossed just $6.6 million against a $15 million budget.